mechatour/storm.dotfiles/README.md

 # Storm for Sway

-### A theme built around the stormy rainclouds.
+### A theme built around stormy rainclouds.
 Grey with a hint of blue.

 Note